sut-ai/notes/notebooks/6_search_in_continuous_spaces/index.md

 In the previous section we mentioned that when the slope of the cost function is at or close to zero, the model stops learning.
 Other than global minimum, local minima and saddle points can also reach this slope.
 Local minima have the same shape as the global minimum, where the slope of the cost function increases on either side of the current point.
 Saddle points, have negative gradient on one side and a non-negative gradient on the other side, causing them to reaching a local maximum on one side and a local minimum on the other.
 We can use noisy gradients to escape local minimums and saddle points.

-*Figure  SEQ Figure \\* ARABIC 13.
+*Figure13.
 Local minima and Saddle point can face problems using Gradient Descent*

 ![](Aspose.Words.153ba005-881a-4c4b-97e3-6ea90eff943d.031.png)